 The same survey found 98% of both clients and agencies believe that trust-based unions lead to better work.
 And we here at Brand chemistry agree.

-While the definition of success depends on your business goals, a strong and trusting relationship is paramount to get you there.
+While the definition of success depends on your business goals, a strong relationship between client and agency is important to get you there.
 In most cases, the client has taken on an agency to fill a gap in their business and want to see value for money.
 The agency’s job is to be the experts and give the client the best advice to achieve their results and remain an agile player in the market.
 Unfortunately, if certain expectations and rules are not discussed and agreed upon at the start of a relationship, the road to success is going to be bumpy and may even lead to a dead end.

 So what makes a successful client-agency relationship?

 As a marketing agency with more than 10 years of experience in the business, we’ve had our share of successes and failures.
-Through this we’ve learnt how to create and sustain long-lasting relationships with our clients that deliver results.
+Through this we’ve learnt the key principles of creating and sustaining long-lasting relationships with our clients.
 This post shares our hard-earned wisdom to help you achieve an agency partnership that delivers great results.

 Make sure clear expectations are set